Strong coupling of collective optical resonances in dielectric metasurfaces: Introduction

-Previous experimental demonstrations of aBICs describe their formation as the simple destructive interference between in- and out-of-plane multipolar components of the single meta-atom at specific angles of incidence with limited theoretical explanations of the underlying mechanisms~\cite{Yingying2024}.
+Previous experimental demonstrations of aBICs describe their formation as the simple destructive interference between in-plane and out-of-plane multipolar components of the single meta-atom at specific angles of incidence with limited theoretical explanations of the underlying mechanisms~\cite{Yingying2024}.
 In this paper, we not only experimentally measure the aBIC and the associated quasi-aBIC hybrid modes, but also theoretically demonstrate the important role of the hybridization between SLR and quasi-sBIC collective resonances in the formation of the aBIC in a weak coupling regime.

-We believe our comprehensive numerical, theoretical and experimental results provide new insights on nonlocal effects in dielectric metasurfaces, and can support the design (and potentially the reverse engineering) of metasurfaces with spectral and angular control of hybrid collective modes, therefore, expanding the possibilities for controlling and enhancing light-matter interactions.
+We believe our comprehensive numerical, theoretical and experimental study provides new insights on nonlocal effects in dielectric metasurfaces, and can support the design (and potentially the reverse engineering) of metasurfaces with spectral and angular control of hybrid collective modes, therefore, expanding the possibilities for controlling and enhancing light-matter interactions.